Clark University Financial Information Security Plan

 - Disciplinary measures, up to and including termination, may be imposed for breaches to customer information security.

-- All staff utilizing customer financial information ( both existing and new hires) will be give a copy of this plan, and asked to signify their acceptance of it provisions.
+- All staff using customer financial information (both existing and new hires) will be given a copy of this plan, and asked to signify their acceptance of its provisions.

 - All service providers to the University with access to student financial information will be required to implement and maintain safeguards to these data.
-All existing contracts with such providers shall be modified to include safeguarding requirements no later than May 24, 2004.
-All new contracts will include these requirements.
+All such service providers will be required to provide an attestation of compliance at least annually.

 - The University will continually evaluate and, where necessary, amend this Plan to ensure that customer financial information is protected.
 This testing will include regular evaluation of the effectiveness of the safeguards put into place, and the key controls, systems, and procedures.